rtrader58/AZ-140T00-Configurring-and-Operating-Microsoft-Azure-Virtual-Desktop/AZ-140T00 Learning Path 1 Errata.md

 Task 4: Deploy Azure Bastion <br>
 Open another browser window and connect to the Azure Portal <br>
+Step 6: <br>
+Set the tier to Basic <br>
+Create new a Public IP address <br>
+Paste the Public name  <br>
+Leave Region and Virtual network blank and hit Review + create select Create <br>

 ### Exercise 2: Integrate an AD DS forest with an Azure AD tenant